Lanzalaco/Genetic-Algorithmns-Python/README.md

 # Genetic-Algorithmns-Python
 University programming Assignment.
+Computation and Neuroscience

-I had to modify/write in new functions
+Program was written by Open University team.
+I had to modify/write in new functions requested by the course team